CurrencyCloud/currencycloud-js/README.md

 ```
 ## Errors

-If an API call fails, the SDK function returns rejected promise with the received API error wrapped into `APIerror` object:
+If an API call fails, the SDK function returns rejected promise with the error wrapped into `APIerror` class object.
+More specifically, it's an object of one of the classes, inheriting from `APIerror` and representing different types of errors.
+Apart from standard serialization methods they expose `toYAML()` method, which converts error object to human-readable YAML string:

 ``` js
 var currencyCloud = require('currency-cloud');